Narcolepsy: Symptoms, Causes, & Treatment

 Safety

-When you have narcolepsy, everyday activities like driving, cooking, and operating machinery can become dangerous.
+When you have narcolepsy, everyday activities such as driving, cooking, and operating machinery can become dangerous.
 It's essential to know what things make you more likely to become inattentive or fall asleep.
 If you have cataplexy, be aware of what tends to trigger it.
 Talk to your doctor about what you're capable of and the best ways to stay safe.

 Relationships and social life

 Mental fogginess, daytime sleepiness, memory problems, and cataplexy can make social interactions awkward.
-You might also feel embarrassed about your condition, since many people don't understand it.
+You might also feel embarrassed about your condition since many people don't understand it.
 It can help to talk to family members and friends about your condition and ask for their support and understanding.

 Narcolepsy diet